 In Africa, where the status of women and their public participation has significantly improved over the last 17 years, the problem of not breaking through the glass ceiling and the gender-based challenges the few women in top positions face remains a topical issue.

-For example, in South Africa, which occupies second spot in Africa in terms of women’s representation and participation in politics, the issue of women accessing top leadership positions especially in the private sector persists, as women are only 24% in economic decision-making positions in both the public and private sectors (SADC Gender Protocol, 2010).
-Indeed, the last 17 years of democracy in South Africa has also come with its challenges for women empowerment in terms of mainstreaming women into key or top leadership/management positions in both the public and private sectors.
+For example, in South Africa, which occupies the second spot in Africa in terms of women’s representation and participation in politics, the issue of women accessing top leadership positions especially in the private sector persists, as women are only 24% in economic decision-making positions in both the public and private sectors (SADC Gender Protocol, 2010).
+Indeed, the last 17 years of democracy in South Africa has also come with its challenges for women empowerment in terms of mainstreaming women into the key or top leadership/management positions in both the public and private sectors.

 In spite of efforts at transforming both the country and the public service to embrace national priorities of development and economic growth, challenges persist for women across the public and private sectors.
 For example, while women have the potential and ability to be leaders, they often lack opportunities, resources and support for realizing their potential.
 And this is not peculiar to the private sector where women in leadership are fewer.
 It also applies to the public sector where there are more women entering leadership positions in South Africa.